profanitas/TAPAD/README.md

 ├───zh-cn
 └───zh-tw
 ```
-Most of these audio files have 347 MP3 files of 5.783 minutes each.
+Most of these audio classes have 347 MP3 files of **~5.783 minutes** each.
+MP3 **had** a lot of patent issues but according to [Wikipedia](https://en.wikipedia.org/wiki/MP3), _"If the longest-running patent mentioned in the aforementioned references is taken as a measure, then the MP3 technology became patent-free in the United States on **16 April 2017** when U.S. Patent 6,009,399, held by and administered by Technicolor, expired"_.

 #### Checking files <a name="checkfiles"></a>